 * Names have been changed.

-To find out more click here or contact Donald Freeman for more information .
-You can also phone us on (01444) 235 232 and we would be happy to answer any questions you may have.
+To find out more contact Anthony Vingoe or Michaela Sargeant for more information .
+You can also phone us on (01444) 235 232 and they would be happy to answer any questions you may have.

 29th September 2014